SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/05-Arithmetic-Operators.md

 let result = Math.floor(-5/4);
 console.log(result);
 ```
-In this case the quotient is negative.
+In this case, the quotient is negative.

 * The expected answer is -1, but you’ll get -2 instead